Viola Concerto (Walton): Analysis

-1. Andante comodo
+I. Andante comodo

 The first movement, marked andante comodo, is in what Howes describes as a regular but condensed sonata form.
 After a three-bar introduction in which muted strings and low clarinet establish the tonality of A minor the viola enters with a melancholy 9/8 theme, in the middle register of the instrument.
 The theme is passed to the oboe, with the viola accompanying; then the viola repeats the theme in the high register.
 The pace quickens and a series of viola chords leads to the second subject, a tranquil theme in D minor, for the viola in its lower register.
 The themes are developed at varying dynamics and speeds, with solo viola and orchestra handing the themes to and fro and playing them in canon at times.
 There is no formal cadenza.
 After a vigorous tutti the movement ends quietly with the melancholic theme with which it began, clashing A Major over A Minor harmonies and unsettling the listener before quietly dying away.

-2. Scherzo and trio
+II.
+Vivo, con molto preciso

 The second movement, unusually for a concerto, has the character of a scherzo.
 The first part, is in a quartal harmony, but it still suggests an E minor tonality.
 The tempo marking vivo con moto preciso, is in a basic 2/4 time but with many changes of metre.
 There is a climactic section for the full orchestra.

-3. Finale – allegro moderato
+III.
+Finale – Allegro moderato

 In the words of the musicologist Christopher Palmer, "Here Walton pulls out all the stops".
 It is the longest of the three movements and as Frank Howes puts it in his study of Walton's music, it gathers up the mercurial emotions of the first two movements and reveals their serious purpose.
 The first theme is lively, elongating the rising fourths heard in the scherzo to rising fifths.
 It is introduced by the bassoon, followed by the viola over a pizzicato bass line, and is continued by the winds in contrapuntal lines.
 The second subject, deriving from the rocking figure of the first movement, is in the minor key.
 The development section mainly features on the first theme, gradually dividing it into fragments accompanying a long cantabile theme for the viola and later the woodwind.
 In the recapitulation, the first theme is given to the full orchestra, and the second to woodwinds and horns, with a viola counter-theme.
 A development passage leads to the coda that draws the earlier themes into a characteristic Walton fugal treatment, leading to the climactic synthesis of the themes.